Judge the Ads Ohio

 That same year, the Ohio State Bar Association also sent a letter to Democrats critical of one of their ads, saying it “implies that contributions from ‘special interests’ influence how Justice Judith French and Justice Sharon Kennedy have and may rule in cases before them.’’
 The ad criticized French for her 2016 ruling, joined by Kennedy, that held the state limit of $350,000 on pain-and-suffering damages applied to sexual assault victims, disallowing a jury award of $3.5 million to a 15-year-old girl raped by her Delaware County pastor and for which church officials were found liable, The Columbus Dispatch reported.

-The RSLC targets state Supreme Court races with its Judicial Fairness Initiative and pledged to make “record investments in 2022 state supreme court races.’’
+In 2022, the RSLC targeted state Supreme Court races with its Judicial Fairness Initiative and pledged to make “record investments in 2022 state supreme court races.’’
 The announcement followed a report by the groups that said Democrats spent heavily in three states – including Ohio “to install liberal judges in their favor in redistricting cases.’’
 The report did not mention that Ohio’s Republican chief justice joined three Democrats in tossing out a series of unconstitutional, badly gerrymandered congressional and state legislative district maps.
-Brunner, a Democrat, is running for chief justice this year against Republican Justice Kennedy and RSLC’s Judicial Fairness Initiative announced that Ohio’s high court contests are among those it plans to target this year.
+Brunner, a Democrat, ran for chief justice against Republican Justice Kennedy and RSLC’s Judicial Fairness Initiative announced that Ohio’s high court contests were among those it planned to target.
 RSLC’s major funders include the Judicial Crisis Network, Koch Industries and the US Chamber of Commerce.

 Karl Rove knew Ohio’s Supreme Court would have a big say over legislative and congressional districts.
 Naturally, Republicans want Ohio to maintain districts as pro-GOP as the current ones.